centminmod/xenforo-online-safety-act-uk-template/readme.md

-Below is a draft template for forum community owners and operations to handle the pending UK Online Safety Act (OSA) requirements outlined at https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer.
+Below is a draft template for forum community owners and operations to handle the pending UK Online Safety Act (OSA) requirements outlined at https://www.gov.uk/government/publications/online-safety-act-explainer/online-safety-act-explainer and [four step risk assessment process](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/quick-guide-to-online-safety-risk-assessments/).
 Consult the [Online Safety Regulation Checker](https://ofcomlive.my.salesforce-sites.com/formentry/RegulationChecker) to see if it applies to you.

 1. Does your online service have links with the UK?